-Providing much needed vitamin D and fresh air, the beach is the ultimate outdoor escape.
+Providing much-needed vitamin D and fresh air, the beach is the ultimate outdoor escape.
 Now, more than ever, it’s important to preserve the environment and save our popular retreat.
 Give back to the sandy backyard by becoming an environmental advocate and hosting your own beach cleanup.
 It's really easy!

 Know what to look for.
 The hunt is on for the dangerous items that pose a threat to marine wildlife.
 Did you know the most common item consumed by seagulls is bottle caps?
 Many seabirds cannot tell the difference between food and tiny pieces of plastic.
-Plastic bags are also deadly for sea turtles who often mistake them for the jelly fish they eat.
+Plastic bags are also deadly for sea turtles who often mistake them for the jellyfish they eat.
 Taking two to 10 years to biodegrade, cigarettes can also be consumed and harmful to a marine animal’s well-being.
 Litter, from aluminum cans to empty bags of chips, comes in all shapes and sizes.
 No one wants to go to the beach and see garbage on the sand or in the water.
 Keep it separate.
-Place trash bags on the east side of the wire mesh cans so Miami-Dade County can easily pick it up.
+Place trash bags on the east side of the wire mesh cans so Miami-Dade County can easily pick them up.
 Recyclables, such as plastic, aluminum, glass, paper and cardboard containers belong next to the wire mesh can that has a recycling wrap around it.

-Download our tip sheet for detailed instructions or guidance on hosting your own cleanup: curve_24758321 (3)
+Download our tip sheet for detailed instructions or guidance on hosting your own cleanup:

 Community cleanups truly make a difference in saving our beaches.
 In 2016, the Ocean Conservancy reported cleaning up over 7.5 million pieces of trash in Miami-Dade County and over 18 million pounds of trash worldwide.